Titantek/ada-outlier-datastory/content.md

 </div>

 For each game data, the model gives us a probability of success.
 To asses the model quality, we then have to choose what is threshold above which probability a game will be classified as a success.
 For this, we try different thresholds on the validation and select the one that gives the better macro-averaged F1-score.
-It turns that for our model, the best macro-averaged F1-score is 83.9 for 0.388.
+It turns that for our model, the best macro-averaged F1-score is 0.61 for a threshold of 0.4242.
+We thus choose the latter for the following.

-We can now select a threshold and evaluate the model performance on the test set!
+We can now evaluate the model performance on the test set!

 {: .box-note}
    **How to evaluate the model quality 101** \
    • ROC AUC: it represents the area under the curve of the receive operator curve.
 To keep it simple, a value 0.5 means that the model is as good as a random classifier, i.e. that predicts one half as success and the other one as failure.
 The maximum value of 1 means perfect predictions.
 The closer the value to 1, the better is the model. \
    • Confusion matrix: a table showing the number of samples correctly or wrongly classified as a success or a failure.
-It contains all the necessary data to compute the following metrics.
+It contains all the necessary data to compute the following metrics. \
    • Accuracy: proportion of correct predictions \
    • Precision: proportion of real wins among samples classified as win \
    • Recall: proportion of reals wins classified correctly \